S0m3randomguy/mbox-one-prototype/readme.md

 ANY FORM OF SPAM WILL BE INSTANTLY REPORTED AND BANNED FROM MBOX REPOSOTORY

 ## Reporting an issue/tip
 If you've noticed a bug/have a way to improve Mbox, feel free to create a new issue.
 Any advice/tip is welcome.
+For detail instructions and a list of supported versions, read patches.md

 ## Licences and privacy policy
 ### Licence - Creative commons attribution 4.0 international public licence